verlok/verlok.github.io/_posts/2013-01-12-making-of-the-treasure-of-front-end-island-chapter-3-the-rising-smoke.md

 Here's the result:

-<iframe src="http://www.andreaverlicchi.eu/examples/css3-only-smoke-animation.html" width="100%" height="250"></iframe>
+<iframe src="/examples/css3-only-smoke-animation.html" width="100%" height="250"></iframe>

 If you liked this explanation, please share this post!

 ## More to come!

-Come back in the next few days to see the rest of the [Making of The Treasure of Front-end Island](http://www.andreaverlicchi.eu/making-of-the-treasure-of-front-end-island/) saga!
+Come back in the next few days to see the rest of the [Making of The Treasure of Front-end Island]({% post_url 2012-12-09-making-of-the-treasure-of-front-end-island %}) saga!